scipy/scipy/doc/source/tutorial/stats/continuous_genhyperbolic.rst

 Examples
 --------

 It is useful to understand how the parameters affect the shape of the distribution.
-While it is fairly straightforward to interpret the meaning of :math:`\hat{\beta}` as the skeweness, the difference among :math:`\hat{\alpha}` and :math:`p` is not as obvious, as both parameters do in fact affect the kurtosis of the distribution. :math:`\hat{\alpha}` can be interpreted as the speed of the decay of the probability density (where :math:`\alpha > 1` the asymptotic decay is faster than :math:`log_e` and vice versa) or - equivalently - as the slope of the log-probability hyperbola asymptote (where :math:`\alpha > 1` decay is faster than :math:`|1|` and vice versa), while :math:`p` can be se as the width of the shoulders of the probability density distribution (where :math:`p < 1` narrow shoulders and vice versa) or - equivalently - as the shape of the log-probability hyperbola, which is convex :math:`p < 1` and concave otherwise.
+While it is fairly straightforward to interpret the meaning of :math:`b` as the skeweness, understanding the difference among :math:`a` and :math:`p` is not as obvious, as both parameters do in fact affect the kurtosis of the distribution. :math:`a` can be interpreted as the speed of the decay of the probability density (where :math:`a > 1` the asymptotic decay is faster than :math:`log_e` and vice versa) or - equivalently - as the slope of the log-probability hyperbola asymptote (where :math:`a > 1` decay is faster than :math:`|1|` and vice versa), while :math:`p` can be se as the width of the shoulders of the probability density distribution (where :math:`p < 1` narrow shoulders and vice versa) or - equivalently - as the shape of the log-probability hyperbola, which is convex :math:`p < 1` and concave otherwise.

 .. code-block:: python